More people than ever are adopting plant-based diets. Indeed, it’s never been easier to go vegan either.

 For example, while high in protein, nut based sources don’t contain all of the composite amino acids which account for your protein intake.
 To make up this difference they must be combined with cereals.

-As such, the best vegan protein powders contain all of the essential amino acids, including the BCAAs.
+As such, the best vegan protein powders, like PERFORM contain all of the essential amino acids, including the BCAAs.
 This means your most favourable options are based around fermented peas and hemp seeds.
 Not only do these contain all nine essential amino acids, they also include additional digestive enzymes to speed up absorption in the body.

 5. Vitamin D